jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/crtl-review/index.md

 is used to give EDRs feedback on events dispatched from user-mode, without the need of API hooking.

-The next chapter describes *Attack Surface Reduction* which is composed of a set of rules that can be enforced by a GPO to prevent common techniques used by attackers.
-The rules include blocking API calls from Office macros, creating child processes from Office applications, block processes originating from *PSExec* and *WMI* and block credential stealing from the *LSASS* process (which is a complement to mitigations like *PPL* and *Credential Guard*).
+The next chapter describes *Attack Surface Reduction*, which is composed of a set of rules that can be enforced by a GPO to prevent common techniques used by attackers.
+The rules include blocking API calls from Office macros, creating child processes from Office applications, blocking processes originating from *PSExec* and *WMI*, and blocking credential stealing from the *LSASS* process (which is a complement to mitigations like *PPL* and *Credential Guard*).
 Those rules can be used together, providing a defense-in-depth protection.
-However, those rules are based mainly on blacklists and the chapter describe ways of bypassing some of them.
+However, they are based mainly on blacklists and the chapter describes ways to bypass some of them.

-Then comes the chapter *Windows Defender Application Control* or *WDAC*, which allows to specify what applications can be run on a machine, based on things like its path, digital signature and file hash.
+Then comes the chapter *Windows Defender Application Control* or *WDAC*, which is about the protection that allows for the specification of what applications can be run on a machine, based on things like its path, digital signature and file hash.
 As this is a [security boundary](https://www.microsoft.com/en-us/msrc/windows-security-servicing-criteria), *WDAC* bypasses are actually fixed by Microsoft.
-However, misconfigurations can allow an attacker to circumvent the control to gain further access to the machine and this chapter teach us a way to find common scenarios which can be abused.
+However, misconfigurations can allow an attacker to circumvent the control to gain further access to the machine.
+So, this chapter teaches us a way to find common scenarios which can be abused.

 And finally, the chapter *EDR evasion* provides an overview of how modern EDRs work and some bypasses, including API unhooking, indirect syscalls and unregistering kernel callbacks.
-A fun chapter which even includes kernel-mode exploits to bypass EDR controls.
+A fun chapter that even includes kernel-mode exploits to bypass EDR controls.

+As you can see, the course contents is very technical.
+By the way,
-As you see, the course contents is very technical and there are a lot less videos than on the RTO course as it is assumed certain level of knowledge to pass it through.
-However, it is an absolutely valuable material, giving the fact that you have lifetime access to the course and related updates to its contents.
+there are a lot less videos than on the RTO course, as a certain level of prior knowledge is assumed to pass it through.
+However, it is an absolutely valuable material, given the fact that you have lifetime access to the course and related updates to its contents.

 ## Lab

-The *RTO-2* course comes with an companion lab in Cyber Ranges (formerly Snaplabs), with 40 hours of lab access.
-In the lab, you can practice everything that's presented on the written material and it's composed of several machines with different configurations:
+The *RTO-2* course comes with a companion lab in Cyber Ranges (formerly Snaplabs) that can be accessed for up to 40 hours.
+In the lab, you can practice everything that's presented in the written material.
+It's composed of several machines with different configurations:

 - 2 Attacking machines